noopkat/take-it-backathon/README.md

 ### Tell me more.
 Well, we kinda want to leave the rest up to you.
 But to get you started, here are some ideas below on how to throw a Take it Back-athon hackathon:
-* Award funny prizes such as 'least likely to be successful on Kickstarter' or 'most gratuitous use of API's'
+* Award humorous prizes in categories such as 'least likely to be successful on Kickstarter' or 'most gratuitous use of API's'
 * Encourage attendees to consider their audience to be the other hackers in the room, less so the sponsors and judges
+* Pick non-traditional and varied judges: artists, rabbis, janitors, poets, moms, zoo keepers - mix it up!
 * Provide some fun themes to get people thinking about what they would make
 * Bring back the demos, less polish needed on those slides
 * Bring in some inspiring mentors to get people excited
 * Organise a fun icebreaking event the night before (with mentor demo time)
 * Encourage those with limited coding and design skills to attend (they will learn so much)
 * Create an inclusive and mandatory code of conduct.
 JSConf folks have a [great one here for your reference](http://jsconf.com/codeofconduct.html), and a [blog post from Chris Williams](http://voodootikigod.com/our-culture-of-change/) about the topic .
-Eyeo Festival also have an [excellent one here](http://eyeofestival.com/policies-and-guidelines/).
-[Adafruit is also a fabulous resource](http://adainitiative.org/what-we-do/conference-policies/) for this.
+Eyeo Festival also have an [excellent one here](http://eyeofestival.com/policies-and-guidelines/). [the Ada Initiative is also a fabulous resource](http://adainitiative.org/what-we-do/conference-policies/) for this.
 * Related to the above point, find minorities and extend an invite.
 This means anyone who is not a white, cisgender, hetero, able bodied, middleclass/upperclass man.
 Give away free tickets to minority participants.
 Educate those who try on the 'special treatment' protest.

 ### What now?